strapi/strapi/docs/3.0.0-beta.x/getting-started/quick-start-tutorial.md

 ```

-Next, you will notice the following commands that build your Strapi administration panel and automatically start Strapi:
+Next, you will notice the following that builds your Strapi administration panel and automatically starts up Strapi:

 ```bash
 > my-project@0.1.0 develop /Users/paulbocuse/Desktop/Projects/my-project